redlibrarian/redlibrarian.github.io/_posts/2016-07-07-race-class-police.markdown

-We have seen, over the last few years, the increasingly militarization of the police (most notably in Ferguson, MO following the killing of MIchael Brown).
+We have seen, over the last few years, the increasingly militarization of the police (most notably in Ferguson, MO following the killing of Michael Brown).
 To the Marxist this is an indication of the need for increased violence to maintain control over a society increasingly riven and fractured by social antagonisms.